 In a risk assessment you should identify ‘hazards’ that could cause harm to any of the three parties outlined above.
 You should then evaluate the risks that result from these hazards, and develop precautions and processes that help you deal with them.
 This process should be properly recorded, ready for inspection by the Health and Safety Executive.

 Risk assessment need not be a complex process; in fact according to legislation, it simply needs to be “suitable and sufficient” for your business type.
-There are forms available on the Business Link website to help you carry out this task, and further information is also available in our article on conducting a risk assessment.
+Further information is available in our article on conducting a risk assessment.

 Whenever a new employee joins your firm, you should ensure that they receive a comprehensive health and safety induction commensurate with the risks posed by their job.